coralogix/workshops/workshops/otel/ecs-fargate-demo/README.md

 `ecs-policy-s3-access.json`
 `ecs-policy-secrets-access.json`

-These should be tuned for your own production security needs after trying a demo.
+These two policies should be tuned for your own production security needs when going into production.

+## Step 2: Prep Task

 Prep example Task: `aws-fargate-otel-demo`:

-Update all 14 locations replacing contents bewteen `< >` and removing those bracks: adding task execution role, key, domain, S3 ARN, Systems Parameter etc...
+Update all 14 locations replacing contents bewteen `< >` and removing those brackets but leaving the quotes: adding task execution role, key, domain, S3 ARN, Systems Parameter etc...

+Once prepped the task can be registered and made into a service.

+ The task has two microservice containers, the FireLens log container, and the Otel collector.
-Once prepped it can be registered and made into a service that creates Python HTTP client and server that will generate spans and logs and send to Coralogix.
+ It creates Python HTTP client and server that will generate spans and logs and send to Coralogix.